-Under the terms of the 2019 KKC Agreement, KKC agreed to pay us a non-refundable, non-creditable upfront fee of \$10.0 million, payable as follows: the first installment of \$5.0 million within 30 days of November 11, 2019 (the "Effective Date"), and the second installment of \$5.0 million on the first anniversary of the Effective Date, unless the 2019 KKC Agreement is earlier terminated by KKC due to material breach by us.
+Under the terms of the 2019 KKC Agreement, KKC paid us a non-refundable, non-creditable upfront fee of \$10.0 million in two installments as follows: the first installment of \$5.0 million within 30 days of November 11, 2019 (the "Effective Date"), and the second installment of \$5.0 million on the first anniversary of the Effective Date.
 The term of the 2019 KKC Agreement commenced on the Effective Date and ends on the earliest of: (i) 2 years following the Effective Date, (ii) the nomination of a program DC for both programs, (iii) the nomination of one program DC and the decision by the parties to cease research for the other program, or (iv) the decision by the parties to cease research for both programs.

-During the three months ended March 31, 2021, we recognized \$1.5 million as revenue under the 2019 KKC Agreement in the accompanying condensed statement of operations and comprehensive loss.
-The aggregate amount of the transaction price allocated to our partially unsatisfied performance obligations as of March 31, 2021 was \$2.7 million which is presented in the accompanying condensed balance sheet as deferred revenue.
-As of March 31, 2021, we expect to recognize the remaining transaction price allocated to our partially unsatisfied performance obligations over the remaining research terms, which is currently expected to extend through the end of 2021.
-There were no significant changes in estimates associated with the 2019 KKC Agreement during the three months ended March 31, 2021.
+During the three and six months ended June 30, 2021, we recognized \$1.3 million and \$2.8 million, respectively, as collaborative development revenue under the 2019 KKC Agreement in the accompanying condensed statement of operations and comprehensive loss.
+During the three and six months ended June 30, 2020, we recognized \$1.1 million and \$2.3 million, respectively, as collaborative development revenue under the 2019 KKC Agreement in the accompanying condensed statement of operations and comprehensive loss.
+The aggregate amount of the transaction price allocated to our partially unsatisfied performance obligations as of June 30, 2021 and December 31, 2020 was \$1.4 million and \$4.2 million, respectively, which is presented in the accompanying condensed balance sheet as deferred revenue.
+As of June 30, 2021, we expect to recognize the remaining transaction price allocated to our partially unsatisfied performance obligations over the remaining research terms, which is currently expected to extend through the end of 2021.
+There were no significant changes in estimates associated with the 2019 KKC Agreement during the six months ended June 30, 2021.